Redefining Technology

 Highlights strategic shift to factory-wide AI pilots for rapid scaling in manufacturing, enabling leaders to align operations with 4IR technologies for competitive edge.

-How AI Factory Strategic Alignment is Transforming Manufacturing Dynamics
+AI Factory Strategic Alignment in Manufacturing

 47